This post may contain affiliate links, which helps keep this content free. Please read our disclosure for more info.

-The urine test strips are by far the most affordable, but they are also the most unreliable.
+The test strips for measuring ketone levels in urine are by far the most affordable, but they are also the most unreliable.

 You see, our bodies get rid of excess ketones in one of two ways: our urine and our breath.
 You will see higher levels of ketones expelled through your urine when you first begin the keto diet.

 As your body becomes fat-adapted, it begins to produce and burn ketones more efficiently, and so fewer ketones spill into your urine.
 It’s not uncommon for ketone urine test strips to quit working after you’re on keto for a while.

 Another thing that will affect the results of the urine test strips is your hydration level.
 The more dehydrated you are, the darker the resulting color.
 But that darker color may just be a sign of dehydration and not a sign of deeper ketosis.